fardaniqbal/duckpass/README.md

+# Duckpass

-Password generator implemented in native code.
+Duckpass is a simple, no-nonsense password generator implemented in native code.
 Run `make` to build, then run `./duckpass` to generate a password.
 Pass argument `--len=N` to generate a password of length `N`.
 Pass argument `--src=RANDSRC` to specify file to source random numbers from.
 Run with argument `-?` for more usage info.

 # Examples